 - Good Command of English

 While this is subjective to a certain extent, almost all of the communication and works produced will probably be in English.
-As such, it is crucial for your virtual assistant to have a strong grasp of English, both in the spoken and written form.
+As such, it is crucial for your virtual assistant to have a strong grasp of the English language, both in the spoken and written form.
 You will want to make sure that you can get your points across and vice versa, to reduce miscommunication which may lead to a decline in productivity.

-It is granted that virtual assistants act on the the instructions conveyed to them but a sense of initiative is definitely a very telling sign for a long-term working relationship.
+It is granted that virtual assistants act on the instructions conveyed to them but a sense of initiative is definitely a very telling sign for a long-term working relationship.
 A proactive VA will not only be able to perform the tasks on hand but follow up with you on any other similar tasks or even take on a job that is of similar scope.
 This willingness is a soft attribute that often distinguishes between the good and better VAs.

 By following the 6 points above closely, you will be one step closer to hiring a proper VA or ensuring that you have a good one in your team.
 While it is quite unfortunate that a super VA does not exist, it does not necessarily mean that all is lost for you as a business owner.

-Keep those yardsticks handy at your fingertips as you go along your hiring process, whether it is through word-of-mouth, social networks such as LinkedIn and Facebook or dedicated virtual assistants portals such as Virtual Assistants Singapore.
+Keep those yardsticks handy at your fingertips as you go along your hiring process, whether it is through word-of-mouth, social networks such as LinkedIn and Facebook or dedicated virtual assistants portals and organisations such as Virtual Assistants Singapore.